Where to Eat and Drink in Falls Church City

-Tucked away inside Fairfax County and occupying just 2.2 square miles, “The Little City”—a nickname that’s actually trademarked—is home to dozens of locally owned restaurants with menus ranging from authentic Neapolitan pizza (overseen by a French chef, no less) to souvlaki to Venezuelan street food and beach-style fish tacos.
+Occupying just 2.2 square miles, “The Little City”—a nickname that’s actually trademarked—is home to dozens of locally owned restaurants with menus ranging from authentic Neapolitan pizza (overseen by a French chef, no less) to souvlaki to Venezuelan street food and beach-style fish tacos.
 On Saturdays, neighborhood chefs offer dishes and cooking demos at the sprawling, year-round farmers market, where foodies can find everything from fresh crabs and crepes to Virginia wines.
 Here are our top 11 stops—all within easy walking distance of one another.

 This restaurant’s pizzas are the real deal, and they have the paperwork to prove it.
 Orso’s pies have been certified by the Italian Associazione Vera Pizza Napoletana, and French (!) chef Bertrand Chemel’s team oversees a volcanic brick oven that yields beautiful crusts topped with the usual cheeses and meats, as well as cremini mushrooms, ramps, fingerling potatoes—even fried eggs.
 Don’t miss pastry chef Caitlin Dysart’s creations, including lemon olive-oil cake and citrus-glazed donuts, and be sure to grab a creative cocktail at the cozy bar.
 On Wednesdays, select wines are half-price.

 400 S. Maple Ave., Falls Church, pizzeriaorso.com